SchriderLab/introNets/README.md

 Repository for replicating the work in "Detecting introgression at SNP-resolution via U-Nets and seriation".
 In this repo, we provide Python routines to create simulated alignments via MS and SLiM, sort and match populations within alignments, and train a neural network to segment introgressed alleles in either population.

+For questions or comments on the code email: ddray@email.unc.edu.
+I am still updating the documentation and cleaning up the repository to make it more usable.
+Stay tuned.

 ## Dependencies

 ### General